 Be healthy – Be yourself: the EU and Youth Health

 In 2009, the European Commission launched a Youth Health Initiative with the main goal of involving young people in the decision making process about their health and at generating commitment from stakeholders to improve youth health.
-The Be Healthy - Be Yourself conference, organised with the European Youth Forum drafted a youth health roadmap with actions to promote young people's health.
+The Be Healthy - Be Yourself conference, organised with the European Youth Forum [internal link] drafted a youth health roadmap with actions to promote young people's health.

 EU Youth Health Activities

 The Commission has different activities on youth health issues, but in general terms you can take advantage of three:

 The EU Health Portal - young people has information on health-related issues and activities in and outside Europe and EU public health programmes.